dalehenrich/gsApplicationTools/tode/todeDebugging.md

   stream lf.
   GsFile gciLogServer: stream contents
 ```

-If a task has an *error*, then you can look in the object log for a corresponding continuation and debug the continuation.

-A task is *valid* if the result of processing was as expected.
-If a task is supposed to return a value, then it is valid if it *hasValue*.
-If a task is supposed to result in an error, then it is valid if it *hasError* and the *exception* matches the *expectedException*.

 ####Gem Server Registration
 For debugging purposes, you will create a gem server using the following expression: